top of page

 Subjective Beliefs and the Portfolio Allocations of Institutional Investors

-Aleksander Andonov (University of Amsterdam), Spencer Couts (University of Southern California), Andrei Goncalves (The Ohio State University), Jonnathan Loudis (University of Notre Dame), Andrea Rossi (University of Arizona)
+Aleksander Andonov (University of Amsterdam), Spencer Couts (University of Southern California), Andrei Goncalves (The Ohio State University), Johnathan Loudis (University of Notre Dame), Andrea Rossi (University of Arizona)

 Discussant: Jiacui Li (University of Utah)